geiser/2017-experiment-analysis/README.md

 ### R script to validate the IMI questionnaire ([03-validating-IMI.R](https://github.com/geiser/phd-thesis-evaluation/blob/master/03-validating-IMI.R))

-Validation of the adapted Portuguese IMI questionnaire through the exploratory/confirmatory factorial analysis and the reliability test.
+R script to validate the adapted Portuguese IMI questionnaire through the exploratory/confirmatory factorial analysis and the reliability test.

-The results obtained by the execution of the R script are:
+The results obtained by the execution of this R script are:

 * Validation of univariate distribution for each items.<br/>
   _File_: [univariate-histogram.png](report/validation-IMI/univariate-histogram.png) ([more info ...](report/validation-IMI))